tslocke/hobocookbook/manual/viewhints.markdown

     end
 {.ruby}

 If you give an empty string as the name, the Rapid form generators will arrange the form appropriately, with no label for that field.

+Translations can also be used to set the field names:

+    en:
+      users:
+        username: "Name"
+        details: "Profile"

 ## Field help